 The suspension and steering have been left alone, so the X3 tackles bends just as precisely as the previous car and makes the most of its high ground clearance with a wonderfully supple ride.
 The sharp steering weights up through the four driving modes, and despite a fair bit of body roll on turn-in the car always sticks to the line like glue.

 There was little wrong with the way the X3 looked before, but the facelift brings a little nip and tuck nonetheless.
 There are twin circular headlights, reshaped bumpers and LED indicators in the wing mirrors, while inside are new cup-holders, a piano black centre console and more trim colours.

 Hardly revolutionary, but it’s worth noting the X3 has loads of rear space, plus a 550-litre boot that expands to 1,600 litres via the 40:20:40 split-folding seats – sitting between Land Rover’s larger Freelander and Audi’s smaller Q5.
-The trim structure has changed slightly, with the SE now having sat-nav, heated front seats and an auto tailgate as standard.

 However, customer demands for the latest tech mean you can now order the X3 with a Driving Assistant Plus package, including lane departure warning and active cruise control with Stop & Go.

 The X3 range remains largely the same, which means it’s still a spacious, fine-handling and comfortable off-roader.
 Larger-engine variants are priced too close to the Porsche Macan, but in 20d guise the X3 makes perfect sense.